Rev. Todd Harris

-Senior Pastor Rev. Todd Harris says, “I have the great pleasure of serving First United Methodist Church as senior pastor, a role I don’t take lightly but with great excitement and a whole lot of fear and trembling.”
-Rev. Harris is currently serving in his ninth year following his appointment to FUMC Allen in 2006.
+“I have the great pleasure of serving First United Methodist Church as senior pastor, a role I don’t take lightly but with great excitement and dreams for helping to build the kingdom of God here and now.”
+Rev. Harris is currently serving in his twelfth year following his appointment to FUMC Allen in 2006.

-Churches of my youth: Cokesbury UMC in Houston and FUMC Marlin.
+Churches of my youth: Golden Acres Methodist Church in Pasadena, Cokesbury UMC in Houston and FUMC Marlin.

-Besides the Church: I love serving on the board for Allen Community Outreach and as President-elect of Allen Rotary.
+Besides the church: I love serving on the board for Allen Community Outreach.

-His dream for FUMC Allen: “T0 be a church of people who are completely sold out followers of Jesus Christ and whole-heartedly committed to changing the world.
-At FUMC there are no onlookers.
-Everyone accepts their calling and lives it out, in my dream for FUMC.”
+His dream for FUMC Allen: To be a church of people who are completely sold out followers of Jesus Christ and whole-heartedly committed to changing the world.
+At FUMC, there are no onlookers.
+Everyone accepts their calling and lives it out in my dream for FUMC.

 Favorite Scripture: This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 Dear friends, since God so loved us, we also ought to love one another.
 No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.
 1 John 4:10-12

-Rev. Rusty King, Music Ministry, graduated from high school in Jackson, Mississippi.
+Rev. King graduated from high school in Jackson, Mississippi.
 He then went on to major in sacred music at Centenary College in Shreveport, Louisiana, and graduated in 1979.
 He continued his education at SMU/Perkins where he took foundation courses in theology and courses in music.
 He was consecrated Diaconal Minister in 1999, and in 2002, he was ordained Deacon.

 He is married to Stephanie, and they were blessed with two daughters, Ann Michele and Emily.
 Ann Michele battled cancer for more than eight years and went to be with her blessed Savior in May 2012 at the age of 25.